microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 - **HTTP methods**: A dropdown list of the HTTP methods.
 - **API version**: A dropdown list of the API versions available publicly.
 - **Query box**: A bar where you can manually build your query, or see the autopopulated query if you selected one from the left pane.
-- **Request body**: A space to write the request body in JSON format.
+- **Request body**: A space to write the request body in JSON format or MIME content, according to the desired request.
 - **Request headers**: A section to add headers to your request by specifying the key and value.
 - **Modify permissions**: You need to consent to the right permissions to be able to run a query.
 For details, see [consenting to permissions](#consent-to-permissions).
 - **Access token**: This tab shows your access token when you're signed in.
 You can copy the token if you need to use it in your favorite REST client application.